Aetna Long-Term Disability Appeals & Lawsuits

 Why Did Aetna Deny Your Long-Term Disability Claim?

 Insurance companies, including Aetna, are in business to earn a profit.
 The larger the profit, the better for the company.
-Therefore, paying LTD claims is not in the company’s best interest.
-Paying long-term disability benefits is an expense for the company.
+Therefore, paying long-term disability claims is not in the company’s best interest.
+Paying long-term disability benefits is simply another expense to Aetna's bottomline.

-Therefore, claims adjusters are trained to search for ways to deny long-term disability claims whenever possible.
-In some cases, an insurance company may use unfair tactics to try to deny LTD claims.
+Aetna claims adjusters are trained to look for ways to deny long-term disability claims whenever possible.
+In some cases, an insurance company like Aetna may use unfair tactics to try to deny LTD claims.

 Some of the reasons that Aetna may give you for denying your LTD claim include, but are not limited to: